ericoporto/agsbox2d/README.md

 ### Fixture

-For now, fixtures have no accessible properties or methods and are only used when linking a shape to an object and assigning it's density.
+Fixtures are used when linking a shape to an object and assigning it's density.

+#### `float Fixture.Density`

+Density is used to compute the mass of the linked body.
+It's preferable to use similar densities to all your fixtures, because this will improve the simulation.

+#### `float Fixture.Friction`

+Friction is used to make objects slide along each other realistically.

+It's usually a value between `0.0` and `1.0`, but can be any non-negative value.

+Box2D uses the square root of the multiplication of two contacting fixtures to calculate the contact friction.
+This means if one fixture has `0.0` friction, the contact will have no friction.

+#### `float Fixture.Restitution`

+Restitution is used to make objects bounce, and is usually a value between `0.0` and `1.0`.
+A value of `0.0` means the object won't bounce, and a value of `1.0` means the object velocity will be exactly reflected.

 ## Building agsbox2d